Finland's Pay Transparency Law: What Changes for Job Seekers

 What this means in practice

 You will likely still see many job ads with no salary listed.
-But once you are invited to interview, the employer is legally obligated to share the salary range with you before that conversation starts.
+But once the law takes effect, being invited to interview will come with a right to the salary range before that conversation starts.
 You should not have to ask for it.

 Employers are also banned from asking about your salary history.
 In practice, Finnish recruiters sometimes ask what you currently earn as a way to anchor negotiations around your existing pay rather than the market rate for the role.
 That practice becomes illegal under the new law.